compserv/hkn-rails/README.md

 - Start the VM with `vagrant up`.
 It must boot, like any operating system.
 - Stop the VM with `vagrant halt` or `vagrant suspend`.
 - Re-run the provision script with `vagrant up --provision`.
-- Sync files from your local machine to inside the VM with `vagrant rsync`.
-- Sync files automatically, in the background, with `vagrant rsync-auto`.

 ### Ruby / Rails operations